-Franchising looks set to thrive in 2019, Pip Wilkins, CEO of the British Franchise Association, explains why young people are the future of franchisingFind Out More
+Franchising looks set to thrive in 2019, Pip Wilkins, CEO of the British Franchise Association, saysFind Out More

 Get everything you need to know to start running a franchise.
 Discover the business model for you and find information covering everything from the legal requirements to how to furnish your franchise properties.

 One of the essential features of franchising is that prospective franchisees want to own and operate their own business, but want to do it safely by reducing the risks.
 Franchisors should...

 The British Franchise Association is the only voluntary self regulatory body for the UK franchise industry with a standards based approach to membership.
 This allows a potential franchisee to distinguish between...